 An Indian entity will have to furnish the information prescribed in Form 49D electronically under digital signature to the concerned jurisdictional tax assessing officer within a period of ninety (90) days from the end of the financial year in which any transfer of the shares of a foreign company incorporated outside India takes place.
 If the transaction in respect of the shares has the effect of, directly or indirectly, transferring the right of management or control of the Indian company, the information will have to be furnished in Form 49D within ninety (90) days of the transaction.

 It is important to note that if the transferor of the shares of the company fails to provide information necessary to make the calculations as per the foregoing formulae, then the income attributable to the assets located in India will be determined in such manner as the tax authority deems suitable.

-Tax certainty and clarity have been the buzz words for the past couple of years and, thus, the Rules were keenly awaited.
-The Rules cover valuation, reporting requirements, methods to compute taxable income, and prescribe internationally accepted valuation norms, all of which is very welcome.
+Tax certainty and clarity have been the buzzwords for the past couple of years and, thus, the Rules were keenly awaited.
+The Rules cover valuation, reporting requirements, and methods to compute taxable income and prescribe internationally accepted valuation norms, all of which are very welcome.